Perceived Fairness in Networks: Related Literature

-\subsection{Group and Individual Fairness}
+\subsection{Group and individual fairness}

-Research on algorithmic fairness traditionally distinguishes between \emph{group} and \emph{individual} fairness.
-Group fairness (e.g., demographic parity or equalized odds) seeks statistical parity of outcomes across protected groups \citep{hardt2016equality,barocas2017fairness}, whereas individual fairness, introduced by \citet{dwork2012fairness}, requires that ``similar individuals be treated similarly.''
-Recent work extends this notion through counterfactual and causal formulations that impose consistency under hypothetical changes in sensitive attributes \citep{kusner2017counterfactual,de2024transport,ZhouEtAl2024,machado2025sequential}.
-These approaches ensure fairness at the level of individual counterfactuals, but they do not address how people \emph{perceive} fairness within their social environment.
-Perceived discrimination is relational: individuals compare their outcomes with those of peers belonging to the same or different groups, and feelings of unfairness arise only through such comparisons.
-Therefore, perceived fairness is a concept distinct from individual counterfactual fairness: it depends on social exposure and local comparison rather than hypothetical changes in attributes.
+The algorithmic fairness literature traditionally distinguishes between \emph{group fairness} and \emph{individual fairness}.
+Group fairness criteria, such as demographic parity or equalized odds, impose constraints on outcome distributions across protected groups \citep{hardt2016equality,barocas2017fairness}.
+Individual fairness, initially proposed by \citet{dwork2012fairness}, requires that similar individuals be treated similarly.
+Recent work has extended individual fairness using counterfactual and causal frameworks, focusing on invariance to hypothetical changes in sensitive attributes \citep{kusner2017counterfactual,de2024transport,ZhouEtAl2024,machado2025sequential}.
+While these approaches address important normative concerns, they do not model how fairness is \emph{perceived} in social contexts.
+Perceived fairness is inherently relational and group-based: individuals assess their outcomes by comparing them to those of peers, often within socially defined categories.
+Our framework complements individual fairness by focusing on exposure and local comparison rather than counterfactual perturbations.